practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 3. in a targeted Scheme dialect get familiar with how to install **libraries**, mostly the Scheme SRFI's.
 There's a great chance that a library procedure, which is not included in an already installed (standard) library, can provide a (partly) solution to your problem.
 I learned that specifically documentation for installing libraries often sucks greatly in the Land of Scheme's!
 4. **Racket** Scheme (https://racket-lang.org/) has the most "batteries already included" and is in average not the slowest Scheme dialect (though in average it's not the speediest dialect).
 This makes Racket the best Scheme dialect to check out first in my opinion.
 I think that for most hobby users Racket is just good enough, but may also need elaborate experimentation for satisfactory results
 5. be carefull, with the exception of Racket Scheme, to use the usual Linux distribution installations (_$ sudo apt install ..._).
 Better download directly from GitHub ("<> Code" ---> "Download ZIP") and compile and install according to the given instructions.
 Otherwise you may end up with an installation with "no batteries included".
-This happend to me with Gambit Scheme!
+This happend to me with **Gambit Scheme**!
 And often the Github versions are newer.

 <br/>